Pelagicore/softwarecontainer/doc/chapters/api/index.rst

 API
 ***

-This chapter documents the DBus and C API for interacting with the SoftwareContainerAgent.
+This chapter documents the D-Bus API for interacting with the SoftwareContainerAgent.
 This is mostly useful for integrators.

 .. _dbus-api: